 For security reasons, we strongly recommend changing the default password.
-To do so, select Maintenance \rightarrow Password, and then follow the on-screen instructions to change the password.
+To do so, select Maintenance > Password, and then follow the on-screen instructions to change the password.

-NOTE After you click Submit to apply changes the web page will refresh (Updated) will appear on the page and a blinking reminder will be shown on the upper-right corner of the web page:
+NOTE After you click Submit to apply your changes, the web page is refreshed (indicated by an "(Updated)" status appearing next to the title) and a blinking reminder to restart the device for the new settings to take effect, will be shown on the upper-right corner of web page, as follows.

-To activate the changes click Restart and then Save and Restart after you change the settings.
-About 30 seconds are needed for the AWK-3131 to complete the reboot procedure.
+To activate the changes, click Restart and then Save and Restart after you change the settings.
+About 30 seconds are required for the AWK-4121 to complete the restart process.

-- Step 5: Select the AWK-3131 operation mode.
-By default, the AWK-3131's operation mode is set to AP.
-You can change to Client mode in Wireless Settings → Basic Wireless Settings.
-Detailed information about configuring the AWK-3131's operation can be found in Chapter 3. - Step 6: Test communications.
-In the following sections we describe two test methods that can be used to ensure that a network connection has been established.
+Step 5: Select the AWK-4121 operation mode.

+By default, the AWK-4121's operation mode is set to AP.
+You can change the setting to Client mode in WirelessSettings → Basic Wireless Settings.
+Detailed information about configuring the AWK-4121's operation can be found in Chapter 3.

+Step 6: Test communications.

+In the following sections we will describe two test methods that you can use to verify if a network connection has been established.